anntzer/redeal/README.md

 Smartstacking will take into account other (normally) predealt hands, and an `accept` function can still be used, e.g. to still throw away some of the hands.
 See `examples/deal_gambling.py` for a complete example.

+Finally, please note that smartstacking is only available for scripts in their own files, not at the command line nor in the GUI.

 // vim: fileencoding=utf-8